- TechProComp |

 - Flexibility to scale up – If you plan to expand, having an MSP on board is the wisest decision you can make.
-They allow you to quickly scale up because the price of their IT support depends on how any team members are using a computer.
-This will enable you to predict a budget that works for you and give you a clear idea of the future costs.
+They allow you to quickly scale up because the price of their IT support depends on how many team members are using a computer.
+This will enable you to predict a budget that works for you and give you a clear idea of future costs.

 - 24/7, 365 days per year coverage – Compared to in-house service experts, which are available 9-5 during weekdays only, the MSP will support your team 24/7 throughout the whole year.
 Whether it’s 1 AM on Monday or 7 PM on Friday, you’ll be able to contact your MSP and solve any of your issues.

 - Fast and efficient – MSP companies have access to more resources and have more general staff, making them more efficient and faster than your in-house partner.
 Outsourced partners are proactive instead of reactive and will fix your problems before you realize they’re there.